Necmettin-Hamza-Gurbuz/Java_DataTypes/README.md

 # Java_DataTypes
-All Data Types in Java
+All Data Types in Java with Turkish